nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    D. Other incorrect delete commands to try: `deleteExercise`, `delete x y`, (where x or y is larger than the list size and exercise list size respectively )<br>
        Expected: Similar to previous.

+### Adding a Routine
+1. Adding a Routine while all routines are being shown

+   A. Prerequisites: List all routines using the `listRoutines` command.
+Multiple routines with their respective set of exercises in the list.

+   B. Test case: `addRoutine r/Cardio2 ex/push-ups`<br>
+   Expected: Adds a routine with exercise push-ups to the current list of routines

+   C. Test case: `addRoutine r/Cardio3`<br>
+   Expected: Adds a routine with **no** exercises to the current list of routines

+### Adding an Exercise
+1. Deleting an exercise while all routines are being shown

+   A. Prerequisites: List all routines using the `listRoutines` command.
+Multiple routines with their respective set of exercises in the list.

+   B. Test case: `addExercise 1 ex/Swimming`<br>
+   Expected: Adds a `Swimming` exercise to the first routine in the list.
+Details of the added exercise shown in the status message.

+   C. Test case: `addExercise 0 `<br>
+   Expected: No exercise is added.
+Error details shown in the status message.

+   D. Other incorrect delete commands to try: `addExercise`, `addExercise x `, (where x is larger than the list size)<br>
+   Expected: Similar to previous.

+### Finding a Routine
+1. Finds a Routine by keywords

+   A. Prerequisites: List all routines using the `listRoutines` command.
+Multiple routines with their respective set of exercises in the list.

+   B. Test case: `findRoutine Cardio`<br>
+   Expected: Displays all Routines matching `Cardio`, Routines names that consist of `Cardio` will be matched. (i.e `Cardio1`, `Cardio2` etc...)

+   C. Test case: `findRoutine`<br>
+   Expected: Error details shown in the status message.

 ### Exit